 First of all, it should be clear that the main Au Pair job is definitely taking care of the Host Children and helping with light household duties.
 They are paid for this job and are provided free meals and accommodation and consequently, the Host Family is basically considered to be the main employer.

 It’s a tricky situation if an Au Pair wants to find a second job but the Host Family doesn’t allow that.
-In the worst case the Au Pair might leave the family and search for a new family that is more flexible.
+In the worst case, the Au Pair might leave the family and search for a new family that is more flexible.

-However there are surely always ways to compromise: If the Au Pair wants the second job because she/he needs more money, the Host Family might think about increasing her salary if that is possible for them (maybe for extra help in the household or babysitting).
+However there are surely always ways to compromise: If the Au Pair wants a second job because she/he needs more money, the Host Family might think about increasing her salary if that is possible for them (maybe for extra help in the household or babysitting).
 They can also recommend the Au Pair to their friends as a night-time babysitter on their evenings off.

 If the reason for the second job is about language improvement and meeting other people, there may be better ways like going to international meet-ups or looking for other local Au Pairs.